-This article was originally posted here, August 24 2018 by Guy Bartram
+This article was originally posted here, August 24 2018

 As customers continue to fuel a massive expansion in cloud workloads, we face a growing need to offer proven, cloud-ready data protection and recovery.
 VMware is announcing the new Data Protection for vCloud Director at VMworld 2018 U.S., which delivers a key integration into vCloud Director.
 The new offering is provided by Dell EMC to address the specific need for data protection and workload continuity.
 This release complements the new vCloud Availability Cloud-to-Cloud Disaster Recovery 1.5 protection for vCloud Director.

 Data Protection is a core requirement for workloads in cloud, and previously there has been no native solution for vCloud Director clouds, however now Cloud Providers can deliver full self-service backups and restores directly to the vCloud Director interface for their tenants.